The top 10 places to eat, sleep and play so you too can experience ‘Newy’ like a true local.

 4. Classic Catherine Hill

 If you really want to be a local you’ve got to take the 40-minute drive south of town to Catherine Hill Bay.
 There are heaps of secret beaches dotted around the area, and not much else except for Catho Pub, which is a laidback, classic spot for a beer.

 5. Sweet stay: Honeysuckle

 Mates usually crash at mine, but if not I recommend the serviced apartments at Honeysuckle (From $168 a night) – they’re awesome!

 You have to go to Coal & Cedar, an awesome little whisky speakeasy – but there are no signs identifying its location, you have to enter through an unmarked library door.

 Alternatively the Lass O’ Gowrie pub, in Wickham, is our little go-to for a beer.
 It has a great garden out the back and they’ve always got bands on.
 Walk along Darby Street – it’s full of pubs getting little facelifts.

 There’s a cycleway now open along the entire foreshore, so you can pretty much ride from Nobbys Beach to Islington.
 It’s an awesome cycle and very ‘local’.

-Check out the Hunt and Gather markets held under the giant fig trees at Pacific Park on the third Saturday of every month.
-It features local jewellery designers, sculptors, handmade candles, fresh flowers and there’s live music.
+Check out The Olive Tree Markets held at Civic Park one weekend a month.
+Featuring local jewellery designers, sculptors, handmade candles, fresh flowers and there’s live music.